dotnet/dotnet-monitor/documentation/api/parameters.md

 ## Additional Notes

+### Unsupported Parameters
+Currently some types of parameters are unable to be captured.
+When a method contains one of these unsupported types, the parameter's value will be captured as `<unsupported>`.
+Other parameters in the method will still be captured so long as they are supported.

 ### When to use `pid` vs `uid`

 See [Process ID `pid` vs Unique ID `uid`](pidvsuid.md) for clarification on when it is best to use either parameter.